Modern-School/hnxml/packages/hnxml/README.md

-# Hnxml Standard and hnxml.js
+# hnxml.js

 [![JSR Badge](https://jsr.io/badges/@modernschoolproject/hnxml)](https://jsr.io/@modernschoolproject/hnxml)
 [![Github Badge](https://img.shields.io/badge/Github-hnxml-black?logo=github)](https://github.com/Modern-School/hnxml)

-Hnxml Standard is a TypeScript-based XML schema specification for Hacknet extensions.

-`hnxml.js` defines this standard, providing JSX-compatible authoring support and additional generator tools for Hacknet-related content.
+Hnxml Standard is a TypeScript-based XML schema specification for Hacknet extensions, and it is defined by `hnxml.js`. `hnxml.js` also provides JSX-compatible authoring support and additional generator tools for Hacknet-related content generating.

-Note: This project is currently in active development and may not yet fully implement all specifications.
+Note: This project is currently in active development and may not lyet fuly implement all specifications.

 ## Hnxml Standard